Dotson paces Penn State in win over Illinois

 THE TAKEAWAY

 Illinois: The Illini haven’t had a winning season since 2011.
-They’ll look to change that with Bret Bielema who signed a six-year deal on Saturday and attended the game to get an early look at what he’ll have to work with.
+They’ll look to change that with Bielema who attended the game to get an early look at what he’ll have to work with.

 Penn State: The Nittany Lions have made a lot of progress after a string of injuries soured the first few weeks of their season and snowballed into an 0-5 start.
 Over four-straight wins, they have had contributions from numerous freshmen on offense — namely Lee, Holmes, Strange and Washington — that should bode well for the offseason.